Carleman type inequalities for fractional relativistic operators: Introduction and main result

-The above is motivated by the kinetic energy of a relativistic particle (that is, a particle travelling with speed close to the speed of light $c$) with mass $m$, and $V$ corresponds to the quantization of the potential energy.
-We refer the reader to \cite{CMS} (where in particular the motivation and justification for the nomenclature of this operator is explained in the Introduction).
-The relativistic Schr\"odinger operator has been extensively studied (\cite[Section 7.11]{LL}, \cite{FLS}) as well as the evolution Problem \eqref{eq:proRel} which involves such an operator, see for instance \cite{BDQ}.
-The literature is very broad and we will not give an exhaustive account of the references.
+We will name the operator $(-\Delta + m^2)^s $ the \textit{fractional relativistic Schr\"odinger operator with mass $m$} (or just fractional relativistic operator).
+For $s=1/2$, $(-\Delta + m^2)^{1/2} $ is sometimes called the square root Klein--Gordon operator, see for instance \cite{L} and to be more precise, the terminology \textit{relativistic Schr\"odinger operator} concerns $ \sqrt{-\Delta + m^2}-m+V$.
+The latter is motivated by the kinetic energy of a relativistic particle (that is, a particle travelling with speed close to the speed of light $c$) with mass $m$, and $V$ corresponds to the quantization of the potential energy.
+We refer the reader to \cite{CMS}, where in particular the motivation and justification for the nomenclature of this operator is explained in the Introduction.
+The relativistic Schr\"odinger operator has been extensively studied (\cite[Section 7.11]{LL}, \cite{FLS}) as well as the evolution Problem \eqref{eq:proRel} which involves such an operator, see e.g. \cite{BDQ}.
+We will not give an exhaustive account of the references.
 Related equations to \eqref{eq:proRel} have been also considered, namely, the boson star equation was studied in \cite{FJL}.